 The College of Europe is offering scholarships for university graduates coming from European Neighbourhood Policy countries (Bruges campus and Natolin campus).
 These financial aid positions will be awarded to pursue postgraduate studies during the academic year 2021-2022.

 The College is a private university/institution and can rely on an extensive network of contacts in European institutions, national administrations, international organizations, European universities, and professional circles.

 The two working languages of the College of Europe are English and French.
-Candidates can apply to some study programmes with a lower command of one of these two languages.
+Candidates can apply to some study programs with a lower command of one of these two languages.
 Occasionally students are admitted on condition that they improve specific language skills.

-Course Level: Scholarships for available for pursuing postgraduate studies at the College of Europe.
+- Course Level: Scholarships available for pursuing postgraduate studies at the College of Europe.

 - Study Subject: Scholarships are offered in diverse fields to help students in upgrading their education.